ros2/design/articles/intraprocess_communication.md

 An object of this type is created by each `Subscription` with intra-process communication enabled and it is used to notify the `Subscription` that a new message has been pushed into its ring buffer and that it needs to be processed.

 The `IntraProcessManager` class stores information about each `Publisher` and each `Subscription`, together with pointers to these structures.
-This allows to know which entities can communicate with each other and to have access to methods for pushing data into the buffers.
+This allows the system to know which entities can communicate with each other and to have access to methods for pushing data into the buffers.

 The decision whether to publish inter-process, intra-process or both is made every time the `Publisher::publish()` method is called.
 For example, if the `NodeOptions::use_intra_process_comms_` is enabled and all the known `Subscription`s are in the same process, then the message is only published intra-process.